top of page

 NPR Radio

-For years, I listened to the NPR radio program when driving to or from work.
+I listened to the NPR radio program for years when driving to or from work.
 During that time, I eventually noticed that it broadcasted partial information about events and people that was one-sided.
-That was okay because I assumed that after the commercial break, it would then present the other side of the argument.
-But after the commercial break, NPR would go on to the next topic.
+That was okay because I assumed that it would present the other side of the argument after the commercial break.
+However, after the commercial break, NPR will go on to the next topic.

 I began to realize two things.
-The first was that they broadcasted only one side of issues.
+The first was that they broadcasted only one side of the issue.
 The second was that I usually knew more about the topic than what NPR presented.
 Eventually, I stopped listening to NPR.
 That's too bad because it seemed like such a sensible program.

 Psychology of Ideology